KhushiGupchup/visit/README.md

 so after receiving you can see dashboard and visitor registration with email,password is ur own

-on email on approval the pass,pdf,qrcode is sent.
+on email on approval the pass,pdf,qrcode is sent to visitor.